Longhorn sculpin: Distribution

 The longhorn sculpin is a demersal, or bottom-dwelling, species that lives in the temperate waters of the northwest Atlantic Ocean.
 Its range extends as far north as the waters offshore of eastern Newfoundland and the northern Gulf of Saint Lawrence in Canada (52°N).
 It is found as south as the waters near Virginia in the USA (36°N).
 It has been found as far inland as 77°W and as far offshore as 50°W. It lives in shallow coastal waters, sometimes utilizing intertidal zones, but moves to deeper waters in the winter.
-The longhorn sculpin is found in waters from 50m to 100m in depth and waters from 0.5℃ to 19℃.
+The longhorn sculpin is found in waters from 50m to 100m in depth and waters from 0.5 °C to 19 °C.

 Ecology

 As adults, longhorn sculpins serve as a benthic, mesopredator foragers.
 This means that they lie near the middle of the food web, with a large variety of prey but also possessing many predators.
 The longhorn sculpin commonly consumes crustaceans and smaller fishes near the bottom of the water column.
 Longhorn sculpins also indulge in opportunistic scavenging and will feed on discarded remains of molluscs when able.
 This has resulted in them gathering underneath scalloping boats, where shucked remains fall to the sea floor.

 As small larvae, longhorn sculpins feed on the various species found in zooplankton.
 Smaller larvae will consume both the adult and nauplii forms of copepods, especially Harpactidoid copepods.
 They will also eat Ostracoda (seed shrimps) and Coscinodiscus diatoms.
 As they grow larger in size, the larva will cease consuming the nauplii of copepods, although they still primarily subsist off of adult copepods.
 At this larger size they begin consuming the nauplii of Balanus mussels and invertebrate eggs.

 As is common in aquatic habitats, longhorn sculpins have been found to suffer from a variety of parasites.
 They are hosts to both endoparasites and ectoparasites, among which are both unicellular and multicellular parasites.
 Leeches attach themselves and suck the blood of the longhorn sculpin.
 Endoparasites are much more common, consisting of several different Apicomplexa, Protozoa, Nematode, and Cestode species.
-These parasites target the longhorn sculpin’s digestive tract, gills, blood, and flesh.
+These parasites target the longhorn sculpin's digestive tract, gills, blood, and flesh.

 As a relatively small to medium-sized fish, longhorn sculpins are also susceptible to predation.
 Their primary predators are larger carnivorous fish and seafaring birds like Double-crested Cormorants (Nannopterum auritum) and Bald Eagles (Haliaeetus leucocephalus).